ahmetax/derlemtr/README.md

 9. Adding the sozluk (dictionary) table to the lexicon.db database (Completed)
 10. Adding the roots from the kelimeler (words) table to the dictionary table (Completed)
 11. Adding the Turkish geographical place names to the dictionary table (Completed)
+12. Filling in the meaning, origin, and source columns using TDK and Wiktionary resources.
+13. Filling in the meaning, origin, and source columns using TDK, Wiktionary, and Nisanyan resources.

 ## Using the Word Collector